Barry Prudom: 23 June – Murder of George Luckett

 Just before dawn on 23 June, Prudom broke into another home approximately eight miles away in Girton, Nottinghamshire.
-The occupants, George Luckett, aged 52, an electrician, and his wife Sylvia, aged 50, were tied together at the elbows and each shot once in the head.
+The occupants, 52-year-old electrician George Luckett and his wife Sylvia, aged 50, were tied together at the elbows and each shot once in the head.
 George Luckett's wound was fatal but Sylvia Luckett survived, although she was left with permanent brain damage and no clear recollection of the incident.
 After Prudom left the scene, Mrs Luckett managed to crawl to a nearby house and raise the alarm with neighbours.
 Prudom took the Lucketts' brown-coloured Rover, registration VAU 875S, and drove to Dalby Forest in North Yorkshire.
 At some point he stole registration plates from another car, CYG 344T, and attached them to the Rover.

 When North Yorkshire Police received details of the Girton murder and of the Torksey robbery, they concluded that the same man was responsible.
 Incident rooms at Nottinghamshire Police and Lincolnshire Police were connected to the North Yorkshire Police's computer to allow the three police forces to share and compare information relating to the investigations.